What is a Medicaid Waiver?

 Residency – Program participants must live in (or be willing to move to) one of the 46 California counties where the waiver is available.

 Functional Ability – Functionally, applicants must require the level of care typically provided in a nursing home.
 The financial requirements for the waiver are the same as the financial requirements for aging assistance programs under Medi-Cal.

 In 2023, individuals with countable monthly income of less than $1,564 per month are eligible.
 Couples (with both spouses as applicants) can have monthly income up to $2,106.
 These figures are equivalent to 138% of the Federal Poverty Level.

 The income of a non-applicant spouse is not counted toward the eligibility of an applicant spouse.
 In fact, an applicant spouse can transfer a portion of his/her income to the non-applicant spouse to prevent impoverishment.
 This is called a monthly maintenance needs allowance, and at the time of this writing, up to $3,435 / month (to bring the non-applicant spouse’s income up to this level) can be transferred to the non-applicant spouse.

 Despite seemingly rigid income guidelines, there is some flexibility to the income requirement.
-Individuals with countable monthly income of less than $1,271 per month are eligible.
-Couples can have monthly income up to $1,720.
-Persons with income exceeding these amounts, but who have high medical or care expenses may still be eligible through the spend-down program in which they are required to pay a share-of-cost.
-Typically share of costs enrollees can retain about $600 per month as an individual and $934 as a married couple for personal needs.
+Persons with income exceeding these amounts but who have high medical expenses may still be eligible through the spend-down program, in which they are required to pay a share-of-cost.
+Typically, share-of-costs enrollees can retain about $600 per month as an individual and $934 as a married couple (both spouses as applicants) for personal needs.

 Individuals who are close to the income limit may be able to reduce their countable income by deducting the cost of supplemental health insurance.
 Given the complexity of the income rules for California residents, if you are concerned about how to qualify, consult with a Medi-Cal planning professional.